jwshartle/S3T2TM2/Design Doc.md

 ←Application can’t connect to database

-User in on the Chat box screen
+→User in on the Chat box screen

 ←New message shows on screen